-For Specimen No.2, predicted lateral strength of 198.0 kN without consideration of restraining effect by boundary beams, i.e., lateral shear strength obtained by extracting the term of $\sum{i}^{\infty} M{Bi}$ from Eq.(4.b), was almost equal to measured resistance when all longitudinal bars yielded in a tensile edge column.
+For Specimen No.2, predicted lateral strength of 198.0 kN without consideration of restraining effect by boundary beams, i.e., lateral shear strength obtained by extracting the term of $\sum{i} M{Bi}$ from Eq.(3.b), was almost equal to measured resistance when all longitudinal bars yielded in an edge column.
 In the test lateral resistance increased and attained the peak strength with the formation of beam hinge mechanism.
-Therefore lateral strength for entire flexural failure at the bottom of a multi-story steel brace was computed by Eq.(4.b) and it was 91 percent of measured lateral strength.
-It seems that contribution of the vertical steel rim to entire flexural resistance at the bottom of a brace may be considered to the extent that anchorage of a steel brace to R/C foundation beam is effective to carry tensile axial force in vertical steel rim to the foundation.
+Therefore lateral strength for entire flexural failure at the bottom of a brace was computed by Eq.(3.b) and it was 91 percent of measured lateral strength.
+It seems that contribution of the vertical steel rim to entire flexural resistance can be considered to the extent that anchorage of a steel brace to R/C foundation beam is effective to carry tensile axial force in vertical steel rim to the foundation.